Roebuck's Legends – Parnelli Jones: 'It would have been fascinating to see him F1'

 “The consequence of that was that I had tremendous desire.
 Coming from a poor family can do that to you.
 And when I started racing stock cars at 17, I certainly had a lot more desire than talent.
 I wrecked my car week after week, got into fights all the time, but eventually I began to win, and made it up through the ranks, to midgets and sprint cars.”

 That was the route to Indianapolis, where every young driver wanted to be.
-Nowadays there is no logical link between racing a front-engined sprint car on dirt and driving a rear-engined Reynard at Indy, but Parnelli still thinks classic American short track racing a great training ground.
+Nowadays there is no logical link between racing a front-engined sprint car on dirt and driving a rear-engined Reynard at Indy, but Parnelli still thinks classic American short track racing is a great training ground.
 “It’s fantastic experience for any young driver, because it’s wheel-to-wheel racing.
 And because of that, you learn so much about where you can put yourself at high speeds.

 “You’ve got to read the cars in front of you — not just the one right ahead, but all of them; if one of them gets in trouble, you’ve got to know where to go to keep out of it.
 It’s not just a matter of panic, and lock up, and slide into it.
 With that sort of training, you find out what you can get away with, and what you can’t.”

 Jones’s era of sprint car racing the late ’50s and early ’60s is regarded by aficionados as the greatest ever.
-“I loved it,” he said, but its scary to think about the cars we ran.
-No roll cages, just a little hoop behind you, no fuel cells, no proper belts – the first one I used was leather!
+“I loved it,” he said, “But its scary to think about the cars we ran.
+No roll cages, just a little hoop behind you, no fuel cells, no proper belts — the first one I used was leather!
 It went around your waist, and over one shoulder.

 “It was an unbelievably dangerous time, and a lot of guys bought the farm.
-At Dayton Jim Hurtubise went out of the track, and laid in a tree!
+At Daytona Jim Hurtubise went out of the track, and laid in a tree!
 He actually rode the tree to the ground, the car jumped off and the tree sprang back up again!
-Saved his life… I look at today’s cars and think, ‘Gee, if I’d had that much protection, I wouldn’t have had to lift at all!’
+Saved his life… I look at today’s cars and think, ‘Gee, if I’d had that much protection, I wouldn’t have had to lift at all!’”

 The record book shows that Jones won the Indy 500 only once, in 1963, although he smilingly points out that, four years later, he won the “Indy 495”, his revolutionary turbine-powered STP Oil Treatment Special retiring on lap 197, when a gearbox bearing failed.